verygood-ops/verygood.clamav/README.md

 Role Name
 =========

-This roles setup a Clamav.
+This role sets up Clamav.
 It uses the two clamav daemons for scanning and keeping the definitions up to date.
-Because clamav-daemon doesn't want to start without a definition database ready, and we don't want to wait for it to download one it's included in the role and copied over.
+Because clamav-daemon will not start without a definition database ready, and we don't want to wait for it to download one, it's included in the role and copied over.

 Requirements
 ------------